 Cash and Cash Equivalents - WTC Captive considers all cash and highly liquid instruments with original maturities of three months or less to be cash equivalents.
-This includes cash, money market accounts and short-term commercial paper.
-Cash and cash equivalents held at December 31, 2013 and 2012 were as follows:
+This includes cash, money market accounts, short-term commercial paper, government agency discount notes, municipal bond and discount notes.
+Cash and cash equivalents held at December 31, 2014 and 2013, were as follows:

-(In thousands) 2013 2012
+(In thousands) 2014 2013

 Cash and Cash Equivalents:

-Cash - checking account \$ 44 \$ 44 1
+Cash - checking account \$ 22 \$ 44

-Cash - money market funds 278,970 4,228 3
+Cash - money market funds 1,535 278,970

-Government agency discount notes 9,500 -
+Government agency discount notes 700 9,500

+Municipal bonds 2,000 -

+Other 2,000 -

-Commercial paper 2,400 2,000)
+Commercial paper 2,400

-Total 290,914 6,272 2
+Total 6,257 290,914

 Cash and Cash Equivalents - Restricted:

-Cash - money market funds 4,077 4,608 3
+Cash - money market funds 5,275 4,077

-Total cash and cash equivalents \$ 294,991 \$ 10,880)
+Total cash and cash equivalents \$ 11,532 \$ 294,991

-Investments - Investments are recorded in accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools ("Statement No. 31").
+Investments - Investments are recorded in accordance with GASB Statement No. 31, "Accounting and Financial Reporting for Certain Investments and for External Investment Pools" ("Statement No. 31").
 Statement No. 31 establishes fair value standards on accounting for all investments held by governmental entities.
 All investment income, including changes in the market value of investments, is recognized in the Statements of Activities.
 Realized gains and losses on the sale of investments are recognized on the specific identification basis to determine the costs of the investments sold.